-- The support team is there not only to provide support to trailwalkers, but also complete the 100 km with the 4 registered participants; making 0xfam Trailwalker even more so a 'Team event'. - Support teams should be helpful, positive, patient, flexible, keep calm and take initiative to handle any emergencies.
+- 1. A good support team can make a huge difference.
+The support team is there not only to provide support to trailwalkers, but also complete the 100 km with the 4 registered participants; making 0xfam Trailwalker even more so a 'Team event'. - Support teams should be helpful, positive, patient, flexible, calm, and take initiative to handle any emergencies.
 They should adjust their mentality, expectations and actions to work with participants in completing the route.
-Having prior experience in Trailwalker would be ideal. - Three to five members are good as support teams.
+Having prior experience in Trailwalker would be ideal. - 3.
 Except food and clothes for participants, support teams are needed to be photographers, masseuses, psychological counselors, timekeepers, escorts, etc.